EightBitBanger/FrameEngineGamework/README.md

 ## Overview
  This framework is designed to provide the functionality of a game engine without an editor.
 The primary use case would be for the creation of applications that require user interactivity and physical simulation.
-The core fuctionality of the framework covers rendering, physics, AI and resource management.
+The core fuctionality of the framework covers rendering, physics, AI, resource management and much more.

 <br><br/>